Fare: American Fusion Tavern

 Recommended For: Diners who enjoy high end American tavern food with attractive warm, cozy, historic Ambiance.

-Not Recommended For: Diners who prefer a a large menu food in a casual family setting
+Not Recommended For: Diners who prefer a large menu food in a casual family setting.

 Liquor: Full service bar an extensive selection of American Craft and imported Beers

 The Fox and Hound Tavern at the Lebanon Hotel (formerly the Cokesbury Inn) is an historic restaurant dating back to the 1800's when it served as a stagecoach Inn.

 The tavern is owned and operated by George Owen and George Donzella with Executive Chef Doug Gaines running the kitchen.